-

 Brief description

-This is a disorder of the hip in young and middle-aged adults, in which there is abnormal contact between the ball and the socket of the hip joint, leading to damage to the joint.
-The main clinical features are pain, which may be felt in the groin, around the hip, or in the lower back, and loss of range of motion of the hip.
+Femoroacetabular impingement syndrome (FAIS) is a disorder of the hip seen predominantly in young and middle aged adults.
+It occurs when abnormal contact between the femoral head-neck junction and the acetabulum leads to repetitive joint damage.
+The main clinical features are actively-related hip or groin pain (which may also be felt around the lateral hip or in the lower back) and reduced range of hip movement.

 Confirming the diagnosis